wolfcito/masters-promotions/README.md

-# Next.js & NextUI Template
+# Masters Promotion Register - Fūrinkazan

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+Welcome to the Fūrinkazan Masters Showcase App!
+This platform is designed to honor and highlight the exceptional mastery of martial arts instructors associated with the Fūrinkazan philosophy.

 ## Technologies Used